+(2) For ECRS, the QSE shall indicate the quantity of the service that is provided from:

+(a) Manually dispatched Resources;

+(b) SCED-dispatchable Resources that are not DGRs and DESRs on circuits subject to Load shed; and

+(c) DGRs and DESRs on circuits subject to Load shed.

+(3) For Non-Spin, the QSE shall indicate the quantity of the service that is provided from:

+(a) Load Resources that are not Controllable Load Resources;

+(b) Generation Resources that are not DGRs or DESRs on circuits subject to Load shed and Controllable Load Resources; and

+(c) DGRs and DESRs on circuits subject to Load shed.

-(2) For ECRS, the QSE shall indicate the quantity of the service that is provided from Resources that aremanually dispatched and those that are SCED-dispatchable.(3) An Ancillary Service Trade must be confirmed by both the buying QSE and selling QSE to be considered valid and to be used in an ERCOT process.
+(4) An Ancillary Service Trade must be confirmed by both the buying QSE and selling QSE to be considered valid and to be used in an ERCOT process.